gbsoares/microcorruption-solutions/writeups/11-addis-ababa.md

 n - The argument is of type unsigned int*.
 Saves the number of characters printed thus far.
 No output is produced.
 ```

-After reading the linked articles above that go into great detail into the vulnerability exploit, we should be able to use a combination of %x, %n, and %s to write some arbitrary data on the stack.
+After reading the linked articles above that go into great detail into the vulnerability exploit, we should be able to use a combination of `%x`, `%n`, and `%s` to write some arbitrary data on the stack.

 For option #2, the memory address on the stack that I want to write a non-zero value onto is `3008`.